Postgraduate Loans (PGL) (Northern Ireland)

-The Northern Ireland government has introduced a new postgraduate loan scheme for UK Nationals (and those with settled status in the UK) who have most recently been resident in Northern Ireland.
+The Northern Ireland government offers postgraduate loans to UK Nationals (and those with settled status in the UK) who have most recently been resident in Northern Ireland.

 You can apply online at Student Finance Northern Ireland

-Payments will be released after you have registered on your degree programme and you have been in attendance for two weeks at the start of the academic session.
+Payments will be released after you have registered on your degree programme and the University has confirmed your attendance to the Student Loan Company (SLC).

 Payments will be made direct to the University in three instalments per academic year.